-Plinth is a base or platform that supports a plinth beam, columns, and structures.
-The function of the plinth is to distribute weight and pressure evenly across a column over a wider space.
+The plinth is one type of level or base which supports superstructure walls, columns, and structures.
+The function of the plinth is to pressure and load evenly across a column over a wider space.

 The plinth is also used to elevate structures above the ground to ensure their protection from water and other surrounding elements.

-The height of the plinth is between 300 – 450 mm below the bottom level, it is recommended that a minimum baseboard peak of 150 mm above the natural level be adopted.
+The plinth height is between 300 – 450 mm above ground level, it is advisable to the kept peak of 150 mm above the onsite ground level be adopted.

 What Is Plinth Level?

-Plinth Level is a specific height from ground level at which building superstructure construction starts.
-Generally, the plinth level height kept between 300 mm to 450 mm.
+The plinth Level is a specific height from the ground level at which building superstructure construction starts.
+Generally, the plinth level height is kept between 300 mm to 450 mm.

 What is a Plinth Beam?

-Plinth Beams are constructed between the wall and its foundation and are reinforced concrete beams, these beams are provided when the foundation suffers from settlement to prevent the expansion or spread of cracks in the wall from the foundation and the foundation but these beams distribute the load of a wall.
+Plinth Beams are constructed between the foundation and walls and are reinforced concrete beams, these beams are provided when the foundation suffers from settlement to prevent the expansion or spread of cracks in the wall from the foundation and the foundation but these beams distribute the load of a wall.

 As we know, a superstructure is above ground level which includes beams, columns, masonry walls, and slabs, etc., and in this type of structure, the plinth beam splits the superstructure and substructure which acts as a tie beam.
 That keeps walls and columns linked.